xingliuUT/developingDataProducts/pitchPresentation.md

 class: small

 <img src="pitchPresentation-figure/unnamed-chunk-10-1.png" title="plot of chunk unnamed-chunk-10" alt="plot of chunk unnamed-chunk-10" width="400px" height="400px" style="display: block; margin: auto;" />
-- <span style="color:blue"> Users specify a year to generate a pie chart that helps visualize the percentage consumption of each renewable energy.</span>
+- <span style="color:blue"> Users select a year.
+Then a table with the percentage consumption of each renewable energy source is listed.
+On the main panel, a pie chart shows the same percentages in different colors.</span>